 Why my lows aren't as low anymore

-At the end of August my entire world fell apart.
-Everything felt uncertain and heavy.
+At the end of August my world fell apart, everything felt uncertain and heavy.
 It was as if the universe was pulling all its stops to test me - had the events of August happened three years earlier I would have probably landed back in the hospital.
 I would have probably been prescribed an anti-depressant.
-I would have probably thought there was no reason to go on - but instead I was smiling, making plans, journalling, drinking tea, thinking: this doesn't hurt the way it use to.
+I would have probably thought there was no reason to go on - but instead I was smiling, making plans, journalling, drinking tea, thinking: this doesn't hurt the way it used to.

 Over the past three years I've honed in on my self-awareness, strengthened my emotional intelligence, and learned to protect my energy.
 My lows just aren't as low anymore and here are some reasons I think this might be:

 1. I've learned the external world is a reflection of our internal worlds.